d-marquina/CoppeliaSim-Stubs-Generator/README.md

 The generated files will be placed in the appropriate directories within the project (`src/` for the functional Python stubs and `stubs/` for reference copies).

+**Note for Package Users:** The `stubs` directory, which contains reference copies of the generated files, is part of the development repository and is not included in the standard package installation.

 **Note on `simROS2`:** The pre-generated stub file included in this package was created on Windows.
 The `simROS2` plugin is only available on Linux, so its API information is not included.
 If you are working on Linux and need stubs for `simROS2`, you can regenerate the file using the `update-coppeliasim-stubs` command.

 ## 5. Example

-For complete, runnable scripts demonstrating how to use the ZMQ Remote API with the benefits of these type stubs, please refer to the files in the `/examples` directory.
+For complete, runnable scripts demonstrating how to use the ZMQ Remote API with the benefits of these type stubs, please refer to the files in the `/examples` directory of the source repository.
+This directory is intended for development and is not included in the installed package.

 A typical client script using these stubs would look like this:
 ```python